joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/creating-gradient-lines-and-fills.md

 define a gradient, you supply a matrix as one of the parameters of these methods.

-The easiest way to define the matrix is by using the Matrix class’s `createGradientBox()` method, which creates a matrix that is used to define the gradient.
+The easiest way to define the matrix is by using the Matrix class's `createGradientBox()` method, which creates a matrix that is used to define the gradient.
 You define the scale, rotation, and position of the gradient using the parameters passed to the `createGradientBox()` method.
 The `createGradientBox()`